Topics Map > Online Instruction > Teaching Online Courses

 - Level the playing field for students who typically shy away from classroom discussion.

 - Can be tracked for participation and connected to an online grade book.

 In addition, online discussions are where the majority of community building takes place in an online course, so it is critical that instructors integrate sufficient opportunities for such interaction and collaboration.
 Online discussions are where individuals can connect on a personal level or discuss topics within teams.
 Creating instructor-to-learner and learner-to-learner interactions are important strategies to ensure the learner feels connected and is not just traveling through content and interacting with a computer.

 How to Put Into Practice

 Beyond their anyplace, anytime format, discussions in the online environment are quite similar to those in a face-to-face classroom as far as putting them into practice.
-Instructors still must choose the format that best suits the overall course or specific learning objectives; they need to integrate multiple types of discussion to cover a range of content; and they need to moderate each discussion in order to encourage learner contribution and maximize understanding of the topic.
+Instructors must still choose the format that best suits the overall course or specific learning objectives, integrate multiple types of discussion to cover a range of content, and moderate each discussion to encourage learner contribution and maximize understanding of the topic.

-Additionally, instructors may choose to use the learning management system discussion tools, or they may incorporate other discussion tools such as Google Docs, Piazza, Google Groups, or others depending on the format and type of discussion.
+Additionally, instructors may choose to use the learning management system discussion tools or incorporate other discussion tools such as Google Docs, Piazza, Google Groups, or others, depending on the format and type of discussion.

-There are a number of discussion formats available for instructors to implement.
-Each format has its own purpose and pedagogical benefit.
+There are several discussion formats available for instructors to implement.
+Each format has its purpose and pedagogical benefit.